BhumikaGupta25/cc_lab2/README.md

-CC LAB 2 – Monolithic Architecture & Load Testing

-Name: Bhumika Gupta
-SRN: PES2UG2C3S128

-Overview

-This lab demonstrates the concept of Monolithic Architecture using a fest management application built with FastAPI.
-All features such as registration, events, checkout, and my-events run inside a single application and deployment unit.

-Through intentional crashes and load testing using Locust, we observe the limitations of monolithic systems and apply small optimizations to improve performance.

-Architecture Used

-Monolithic Architecture

-Single FastAPI application

-Shared codebase and database

-All modules tightly coupled

-Single point of failure

-Tech Stack

-Backend: FastAPI

-Database: SQLite

-Load Testing: Locust

-Language: Python

-Lab Objectives

-Understand monolithic architecture using a real application

-Observe how a failure in one module crashes the entire system

-Perform load testing using Locust

-Optimize API routes and analyze performance improvements

-Steps Performed
-1. Application Setup

-Created virtual environment

-Installed dependencies

-Initialized database using insert_events.py

-Ran FastAPI server using uvicorn

-2. Functional Testing

-Registered user

-Logged in

-Accessed /events

-Verified /my-events and /checkout

-3. Monolithic Failure Demonstration

-Accessing /checkout caused the entire server to crash

-Demonstrated single point of failure in monolithic systems

-Bug was fixed by commenting out faulty logic

-Load Testing with Locust
-Optimized Routes

-/checkout

-/events

-/my-events

-Observations

-Before optimization: higher average response time and unstable tail latency

-After optimization: lower average response time and more stable performance

-Optimization Summary
-Bottlenecks Identified

-Inefficient logic

-Slow tail responses

-Client-side request overhead

-No request timeout

-Fragmented endpoint statistics

-Changes Made

-Optimized backend logic (for /checkout)

-Used request parameters instead of query strings

-Added request timeouts

-Grouped Locust endpoint statistics

-Reduced wait time to reuse connections

-Why Performance Improved

-Reduced unnecessary computation

-Prevented slow requests from inflating averages

-Better connection reuse

-Cleaner and more accurate load testing metrics

-Conclusion

-This lab highlights why monolithic applications are simple but risky at scale.
-While easy to build and deploy, failures and scaling issues affect the entire system.
-Through load testing and optimization, we improved performance but also understood why microservices are preferred for large-scale applications.
+# CC LAB 2 – Monolithic Architecture & Load Testing

+## Overview
+This lab demonstrates **Monolithic Architecture** using a fest management application built with **FastAPI**.
+All features such as registration, events, checkout, and my-events run inside a **single application and deployment unit**.

+The lab also uses **Locust** to perform load testing and analyze performance before and after optimization.

+---

+## Architecture Used
+**Monolithic Architecture**
+- Single FastAPI application
+- Shared codebase and database
+- All modules tightly coupled
+- Single point of failure

+---

+## Tech Stack
+- Backend: FastAPI
+- Database: SQLite
+- Load Testing Tool: Locust
+- Language: Python

+---

+## Lab Objectives
+1. Understand monolithic architecture
+2. Observe system-wide failure due to a single bug
+3. Perform load testing using Locust
+4. Optimize API routes and compare performance

+---

+## Steps Performed

+### 1. Setup & Run
+- Created virtual environment
+- Installed dependencies from `requirements.txt`
+- Initialized database using `insert_events.py`
+- Started FastAPI server using `uvicorn`

+---

+### 2. Application Usage
+- Registered a user
+- Logged in
+- Accessed `/events`
+- Accessed `/my-events` and `/checkout`

+---

+### 3. Monolithic Failure Demonstration
+- Accessing `/checkout` crashed the entire server
+- Demonstrated the **single point of failure** in monolithic applications
+- Fixed the bug and restarted the server

+---

+## Load Testing with Locust

+Load testing was performed on the following routes:
+- `/checkout`
+- `/events`
+- `/my-events`

+Tests were run **before and after optimization** to compare performance.

+---

+## Optimization Summary

+### Bottlenecks
+- Inefficient backend logic
+- Slow tail responses
+- Client-side request overhead
+- No request timeout
+- Fragmented endpoint statistics

+---

+### Changes Made
+- Optimized inefficient logic
+- Used request parameters instead of query strings
+- Added request timeouts
+- Grouped endpoint statistics in Locust
+- Reduced wait time to improve connection reuse

+---

+### Performance Improvement
+- Reduced average response time
+- More stable latency values
+- Better throughput consistency
+- Cleaner and more accurate load testing metrics

+---

+## Conclusion
+Monolithic applications are simple and easy to build but suffer from scalability and reliability issues.
+This lab demonstrates how a failure in one module can crash the entire system and why performance optimization and microservices are important for larger applications.

+---

+## Submission Contents
+- Public GitHub repository
+- Screenshots SS1 to SS9
+- Optimized code
+- This README